katajakasa/SDL_kitchensink/README.md

 * CMake (>=2.8)
 * GCC (C99 support required)

-Clang might work, but is not tested!

 Library requirements:
 * SDL2 (>=2.0.3)
 * FFMPEG (>=2.8)
 * CUnit (optional, for unittests)

-Older package versions may or may not work; versions noted here are the only ones tested.
+Note that Clang might work, but is not tested.
+Older SDL2 and FFMPEG library versions may or may not work; versions noted here are the only ones tested.

 ### 1.1.
 Debian / Ubuntu